ievamisk/business-page/README.md

-# ABOUT
+## ABOUT
-* This design was created from given design template
+* This business page design was created from given design template
 * Created using HTML, CSS (LESS)
 * Responsive

+## Launching
+Just open index.html :)